HectorPuch/htb-machines/README.md

 # HTB Machines Walkthrough

-This repository contains detailed write-ups of retired machines from Hack The Box (HTB).
-Each write-up provides a step-by-step guide to compromising the machine, from initial enumeration to privilege escalation.
+This repository contains **detailed walkthroughs** of retired machines from **Hack The Box (HTB)**.
+Each walkthrough provides a step-by-step guide to compromising the machine, from initial enumeration to privilege escalation.

 ## What's Included?